- Published date:

 Events & Outreach

-Asia and African Studies, British Library is pleased to announce the continuation of the ‘South Asia Series’ from June through to September 2018; a series of talks inspired by the ‘Two Centuries of Indian Print’ project and the BL South Asia collection.
+Asia and African Studies, British Library is pleased to announce the continuation of the ‘South Asia Series’ through to December 2018; a series of talks inspired by the ‘Two Centuries of Indian Print’ project and the BL South Asia collection.
 We have a great line-up of academics and researchers from the UK and abroad in the upcoming months, who will share cutting-edge research, with discussion chaired by curators and specialists in the field.

 View full abstracts for upcoming talks.